shell5dev/Installation-Scripts/djedi-monitor-mac-internet/README.md

 **SLEEP_INTERVAL="${SLEEP_INTERVAL:=5}"** # Sleep interval in Seconds (Increase this size to number of seconds that you want the script to run)

-Edit Slack/Mattermost or similar hooks for notificaiton, here is example for Slack
+Edit Slack/Mattermost or similar hooks for notificaiton, here is example for Slack:
 ```text
 post_to_slack() {
  curl -X POST --data-urlencode "payload={\"channel\": \"#CHANNELHERE\", \"username\": \"USERNAMEHERE\", \"text\": \"This is posted to #CHANNEL .\", \"icon_emoji\": \":ghost:\"}" https://hooks.slack.com/services/#THEHOOK
 post_to_slack_internet() {
   curl -X POST --data-urlencode "payload={\"channel\": \"#CHANNELHERE\", \"username\": \"USERNAMEHERE\", \"text\": \"Internet was down,here is the log $READ_LOG .\", \"icon_emoji\": \":ghost:\"}" https://hooks.slack.com/services/#THEHOOK
 ```

+*post_to_slack function* - just notify about MAC addresses activity *post_to_slack_internet* function - send whole log in case internet was down

 ### Optional parameters
 ```text